 He argues that a 90 percent reduction in carbon emissions is necessary in developed countries in order to prevent disastrous changes to the climate.

 He then sets out to demonstrate how such a reduction could be achieved within the United Kingdom, without a significant fall in living standards, through changes in housing, power supply and transport.

 Feral: Searching for Enchantment on the Frontiers of Rewilding was published in 2013, and focuses on the concept of rewilding the planet.

 Monbiot states "rewilding offers a positive environmentalism.
 Environmentalists have long known what they are against; now we can explain what we are for."

 In the book, Monbiot attacks sheep farming as "a slow-burning ecological disaster, which has done more damage to the living systems of this country than either climate change or industrial pollution.
 Yet scarcely anyone seems to have noticed."

 The book received favourable reviews, including in publications normally hostile to his work, including The Spectator and The Daily Telegraph.

-All American Speakers is a speakers bureau and booking agency providing information on booking George Monbiot for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on George Monbiot speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking George Monbiot for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on George Monbiot speaking fees, availability, speech topics and cost to hire for your next live or virtual event.